USS Vincennes (CL-64): Further operations off of Formosa, 1945

-After a Christmas respite at Ulithi from 24–30 December, Vincennes returned to the waters off Formosa, again screening the flattops.
+After a Christmas respite at Ulithi from 24 to 30 December, Vincennes returned to the waters off Formosa, again screening the flattops.
 She subsequently entered the South China Sea in early January, encountering only two small enemy raids; night fighters ("friendlies") downed two enemy planes early on the morning of 10 January 1945.

 Assigned areas east of Cam Ranh Bay, Indochina, the task group to which Vincennes was attached conducted air strikes on shipping in that vicinity before proceeding west of Formosa for further strikes on that already-pounded isle, as well as the coast of China.
 Enemy air resistance, as before, proved heavy.

 During subsequent attacks on Formosa, Japanese planes struck back.
 One pushed over into a steep dive shortly after noon on 21 January; as she screamed down at her target, Vincennes commenced firing at her.
 At 12:09, the determined kamikaze plunged into Ticonderoga.
 Fires soon broke out; the carrier began trailing a tell-tale plume of black smoke.
 She had been hit hard.

 While ships rushed to Ticonderoga's aid, the formation resumed a lookout for the determined Japanese.
 At 12:46, Vincennes fired on enemy aircraft in the vicinity; three minutes later, the light cruiser teamed with Miami to blast a kamikaze from the sky and into the sea.
 The barrage of anti-aircraft fire, however, could not stop a second suicider which plunged into Ticonderoga at 12:55.

 After supporting strikes against Japanese positions on Okinawa, Vincennes returned to Ultihi for replenishment, reaching that place of rest on 26 January.
 Leaving the Carolines in her wake subsequently, the light cruiser departed Ulithi on 10 February, joining TG 58.1 that evening.
 During scheduled gunnery exercises, a radio control target drone crashed into the splinter shield of one of Vincennes' 40 mm mounts, bursting into flame.
 With utter disregard for their own safety, four sailors, Chief Boatswain's Mate Mack C. Miller, USN; Gunner's Mate 3d Class Carl C. Miller, USNR; Gunner's Mate 3d Class Buck E. Goebel, USNR; and Seaman 1st Class Paul G. Catarius, USNR, entered the mount and threw smoldering debris, as well as damaged and overheated ammunition over the side, thus preventing further damage.
 For their meritorious conduct, each man received commendation ribbons subsequently.